- Faculty HandbookFaculty Handbook

 - To address a legitimate business need

-Such college access to a user’s communications or other data on eResources without the user’s permission will occur only with the approval of the president or provost and the dean of the faculty (for faculty), director of human resources (for administrators and staff) or chief student affairs officer (for students).
+Such college access to a user’s communications or other data on eResources without the user’s permission will occur only with the approval of the president and the dean of the faculty (for faculty), director of human resources (for administrators and staff) or chief student affairs officer (for students).
 In cases of emergency where necessary to preserve the integrity of the system, comply with laws or other legal authority, or preserve health and safety, the college may access, monitor, limit and/or disclose a user’s communications or other data on eResources without seeking the above-described permission.
-In that instance, the chief information officer or designee will log any emergency access for review by the president or provost and dean of the faculty, director of human resources or chief student affairs officer, as the case may be.
+In that instance, the chief information officer or designee will log any emergency access for review by the president and dean of the faculty, director of human resources or chief student affairs officer, as the case may be.

 Finally, the college cannot guarantee the security of those eResources against unauthorized access or disclosure.